-Comparing expression profiles among genes from the core subset provides clues about the molecular pathways involved, permitting inferences about biological significance to be made.
-For instance, changes in the direction of transcription of genes involved in methylation suggest that methylation states were altered in seawater-exposed fish.
-Adenosylhomocysteinase was upregulated, and as part of the methionine cycle (Fig. 5), this enzyme catalyzes a reversible reaction that is thermodynamically favoured towards the production of S-adenosylhomocysteine from homocysteine and adenosine.
-S-adenosylhomocysteine is a potent inhibitor of methyltransferases (Hoffman et al., 1980), leading to increased hypomethylation levels of proteins, lipids, polyamines, and chromatin, which in turn have been linked to altered gene expression and cellular differentiation states (reviewed in James et al., 2002).
-Adenosine removal by adenosine kinase (up-regulated in F10) may reduce the availability of adenosine to adenosylhomocysteinase, thereby promoting conditions favouring the formation of homocysteine and adenosine.
-Gene transcription profiles for other components of the methionine cycle provide further support for this proposition: methyltransferases were up-regulated (both families), 5'nucleotidase, which converts adenosine monophosphate to adenosine, was down-regulated (F12), and methionine adenosyltransferases, which catalyze the formation of S-adenosylmethionine from methionine, were up-regulated (F10).
-Since the gene sets that affect hyper- and hypoosmoregulation are different, changes in methylation states should be anticipated when transcription is compared between freshwater and seawater exposed fish.
-Observations from other species support these findings: seawater-induced changes in methylation states have been observed in brown trout (Moran et al., 2013), and transcription of the betain-homocysteine Smethyltransferase gene in ayu (Plecoglossus altivelis) gill is reduced after transfer from freshwater to brackish water (Lu et al., 2010).
-Thus, changes in methylation states are likely part of the physiological transition to seawater in anadromous fishes.
+chromatin, which in turn have been linked to altered gene expression and cellular differentiation states (reviewed in James et al., 2002).
+Adenosine removal by adenosine kinase (up-regulated in F10) may reduce the availability of adenosine to adenosylhomocysteinase, thereby promoting conditions favourable to the formation of homocysteine and adenosine.
+Gene transcription profiles for other components of the methionine cycle provide further support for this proposition: methyltransferases were up-regulated (both families); 5'-nucleotidase, which converts adenosine monophosphate to adenosine, was downregulated (F12); and methionine adenosyltransferases, which catalyse the formation of Sadenosylmethionine from methionine, were up-regulated (F10).
+Because the gene sets that affect hyper- and hypo-osmoregulation are different, changes in methylation states should be anticipated when transcription is compared between freshwater- and seawaterexposed fish.
+Observations from other species support these findings: seawater-induced changes in methylation states have been observed in brown trout (Morán et al., 2013), and transcription of the betain-homocysteine S-methyltransferase gene in ayu (Plecoglossus altivelis) gill is reduced after transfer from freshwater to brackish water (Lu et al., 2010).
+Thus, changes in methylation states are likely to be part of the physiological transition to seawater in anadromous fishes.

-Comparisons among transcriptional profiles for genes that are part of the same molecular pathways as inducible nitric oxide synthase (iNOS) provide clues about why immune response gene regulation coincides with elevated salinity and salinity tolerance capacity (Norman et al., 2014).
-Inducible nitric oxide synthase, highly up-regulated in core subset, produces nitric oxide (NO), a bio-signalling molecule that elicits many physiological responses (Pacher et al., 2007).
+Comparisons between transcriptional profiles for genes that are part of the same molecular pathways as inducible nitric oxide synthase (iNOS) provide clues about why immune response gene regulation coincides with elevated salinity and salinity tolerance capacity (Norman et al., 2014).
+Inducible nitric oxide synthase, highly up-regulated in the core subset, produces nitric oxide (NO), a bio-signalling molecule that elicits many physiological responses (Pacher et al., 2007).
 NO produced by iNOS in particular, triggers an immune system response to pathogenic bacteria and viruses (Lowenstein and Snyder, 1992).
-NO also increases the expression of cytochrome P450 (Zamora et al., 2001), which in turn, produces hydrogen peroxide that is catalyzed with chloride by myeloperoxidase (MPO) to produce hypochlorous acid (HOCl), a potent antimicrobial agent (Klebanoff, 2005).
+NO also increases the expression of cytochrome P450 (Zamora et al., 2001), which in turn produces hydrogen peroxide that is catalysed with chloride by myeloperoxidase (MPO) to produce hypochlorous acid (HOCI), a potent antimicrobial agent (Klebanoff, 2005).
 Interestingly, chloride availability may limit MPO activity (Pacher et al., 2007).
 If true, elevated plasma chloride levels may provide conditions that are conducive towards strengthening antimicrobial defence, which could have implications for ionoregulation, as hypochlorous acid production would necessitate chloride removal from blood plasma.